jasonbayton/11ty/_src/blog/2026/04/introducing-deltawatch.md

 ## Introducing DeltaWatch

 **DeltaWatch** is a multi-tenant web change detection platform.
 You point it at a URL, it fetches the page, extracts the bits you care about, and tells you when something changes.
-That's the core of it.
-Everything else is about doing that well at scale, without noise, without fuss, and without having to babysit an installation in a NUC in your cupboard.
+That's the crux of it.

+It has a multitude of pattern matching tools, various format support, and it's really easy to just set-and-forget.

 It's live right now at [deltawatch.ing](https://deltawatch.ing), the free tier has no time limit, and you can sign up in about fifteen seconds.

 ## Why I built it

-I wanted a hosted service priced sensibly, had no time limit on the free tier, gave me the surgical content-extraction controls I need for the long-tail pages I care about, and ran on the stack I'm familiar with for debugging and expansion.
+I wanted a service I had control over, with the specific functionality I wanted for my use cases at its core.
+I also wanted to be sure it ran on the stack I'm familiar with for debugging and expansion, as I do love to tinker with products.

 Existing tools on the market do page monitoring really well, but they're either too costly for the capabilities I'm after, or don't offer what I want.

-So I built one.

 ## What it does